elrnv/gltfgen/README.md

 # `gltfgen`

-A command line time to generate glTF 2.0 animations from a numbered sequence of mesh files.
+A command line tool for generating glTF 2.0 animations from numbered sequences of mesh files.

 # Examples